-Item Description Function Α Power Cord Verify machine power requirements before making connections.
+ltem Description Function A Power Cord Verify machine power requirements before making connections.
 Verify 110V or 220V В Grinder Grinds welded area of blade back to original material thickness. С Blade Welding Station Welds blade together.
 D Blade Shear Trims end of blade square prior to welding E Emergency Stop Switch Removes power to the operating controls and stops operation.
 F Start / Stop Control Push buttons to start and run the saw blade and stop the saw blade when the cut is complete.
 G Variable Speed Hand Wheel Changes the speed of the saw blade.
-Used while the machine is running. Н Speed Display Displays the speed of the blade in MPM (Meters Per Miniute).
-J Blade Tension Adjustment Turn to incease or decrease blade tension.
-K Upper Access Door Houses the upper pulley, and tensioner.
-L Guide Post Tension Knob (not visible in this view) Located on the back side of the upper whell housing, use this to loosen the guide post fo adjustment. М Guide Post Adjustment Knob Use to raise or lower the guide post to provide minimum clearence to the work piece.
-N Work Lamp Provide additional light to the cut area.
-0 Air Tube Provide air to the work site to blow chip away from cut area. Р Upper Blade Guide Holds the blade in position and minimizes blade twist.
-Q Work Table Supports material and provide several ways to control angle cuts.
-R Table Tilt Trunions used to allow the table to tilt up to 15° left or right.
-S Lower Blade Access Door Houses the drive pulley.
+Used while the machine is running. н Speed Display Displays the speed of the blade in MPM (Meters Per Miniute).
+J Upper Access Door Houses the upper pulley, and tensioner.
+K Guide Post Tension Knob (not visible in this view) Located on the back side of the upper whell housing, use this to loosen the guide post fo adjustment.
+L Guide Post Adjustment Knob Use to raise or lower the guide post to provide minimum clearence to the work piece. М Work Lamp Provide additional light to the cut area.
+N Blade Tension Adjustment Turn to incease or decrease blade tension.
+0 Fence Sets a specific and repeatable distance for cutting material to a specific width. Р Air Tube Provide air to the work site to blow chip away from cut area.
+Q Upper Blade Guide Holds the blade in position and minimizes blade twist.
+R Work Table Supports material and provide several ways to control angle cuts.
+S Table Tilt Trunions used to allow the table to tilt up to 15° left or right. Т Lower Blade Access Door Houses the drive pulley.
+Miter Gauge (not shown) Sets a specific and repeatable angle for cutting material.